Transformers (film): Plot

-Frenzy, disguised as a mobile phone, secretly accompanies the group to the Hoover Dam, where he alerts the other Decepticons upon locating the AllSpark and releases Megatron.
-Sam convinces the Sector 7 agents to release Bumblebee so that he can get the AllSpark to Optimus.
-Frenzy's virus has shut down worldwide communications, but a pair of hackers, Maggie Madsen and Glen Whitmann, manage to establish a signal to the Air Force.
-The Autobot-human convoy goes to Mission City to obtain a radio to guide the Air Force and secure an extraction for the AllSpark as Decepticon forces attack the convoy.
-Bonecrusher, Jazz, Frenzy, Brawl, and Blackout are killed in the ensuing battle, and Sam manages to ram the AllSpark into Megatron's chest as he battles Optimus, killing him and destroying the AllSpark.
-Optimus takes a fragment of the AllSpark from Megatron's corpse, but realizes that Cybertron cannot be restored with its destruction.
-The U.S. government decommissions Sector 7 and sinks the deceased Decepticons into the Laurentian Abyss, while Sam and Mikaela begin a relationship, Starscream escapes into space, and Optimus sends a signal to other surviving Autobots, directing them to Earth.
+Frenzy secretly accompanies the group to the Hoover Dam, alerts the other Decepticons to the AllSpark, and releases Megatron.
+At the same time, Sam convinces the Sector 7 agents to release Bumblebee so he can get the AllSpark to Optimus.
+Frenzy's virus shuts down the military's communications, but two hackers, Maggie Madsen and Glen Whitmann, manage to alert the Air Force.
+The Autobot-human convoy goes to Mission City to get a radio to guide the Air Force and secure an extraction for the AllSpark as Decepticon forces attack.
+Most of the Decepticons are killed in the ensuing battle, and Sam rams the AllSpark into Megatron's chest as he battles Optimus, killing him and destroying the AllSpark.
+Optimus takes a fragment of the AllSpark from Megatron's corpse but realizes Cybertron cannot be restored after its destruction.
+The U.S. government decommissions Sector 7 and sinks the deceased Decepticons into the Laurentian Abyss.
+Sam and Mikaela begin a relationship, and Optimus sends a signal to other surviving Autobots, directing them to Earth.